PAIR-code/lit/website/src/tutorials.md

 ## Conducting analysis in LIT

+{% include partials/tutorial-link-element c-title: "Prompt Engineering with Sequence Salience", link: "/tutorials/sequence-salience",
+c-copy: "Learn how to debug and iterate on prompt designs in LIT with the Sequence Salience module." %}

 {% include partials/tutorial-link-element c-title: "Salience Maps for Text", link: "/tutorials/text-salience",
 c-copy: "Learn how to use salience maps for text data in LIT." %}